 Netflix may not be working for a number of reasons.
 These Netflix on Roku problems you’re having are much more common than you’d think.

-It may just be that Netflix is not loading on Roku.
+- It may just be that Netflix isn’t loading on Roku.
 If Netflix is stuck at the initial loading black screen on Roku then you’ll want to try the Auto-detect fix located further in this guide

 In rare cases, no matter what you try Netflix may end up just not work on Roku.
 How do you fix this?